kuanalex/lmco/CPD_5.1.2_to_5.3.0_Upgrade_Summary.md

 ## Executive Summary

 Successfully completed upgrade of Cloud Pak for Data from version 5.1.2 to 5.3.0 on LMCO Internal Cluster.
-The upgrade encountered **5 significant defects** requiring manual intervention.
+The upgrade encountered **5 defects** requiring manual intervention.

 **Overall Status:** ✅ Completed with manual workarounds **Total Components Upgraded:** 20+ components including WKC, DataStage, Watson Studio, WML, DMC, and more